We can help guide you through the complexities of dividing retirement and pension benefits in your divorce.

-- The Missouri law seeks division of only marital property, that is, all property that was acquired or earned during or due the marriage.
+- The Missouri law seeks a division of only marital property, that is, all property that was acquired or earned during or due to the marriage.

 - Secondly, the Missouri court divides marital property by way of equitable distribution.
 This means, that the court will seek to divide property in a fair manner, which may not be equal.

 Dividing Pension and Retirement Benefits

 According to Missouri law, only those pensions and retirement benefits can be considered as marital property that were accumulated during the marriage.

 Most retirement plans and pensions acquired post-marriage can be designated as marital property.
 Other plans such as a Simplified Employee Pension plan, 401k accounts, 403(b) accounts, and simple and traditional IRAs also follow this rule.

 However, if a spouse has a retirement plan through the Public School Retirement System pursuant to Section 169.572 RSMo “in lieu” of accumulating credits towards social security benefits, it stands as an exception to the rule, as was ruled in a 2003 case – ‘In re the Marriage of Woodson’.

 Qualified Domestic Relations Order

 The Qualified Domestic Relations Order, or the QDRO, are the directions the court sends to the administrator of a retirement plan.
 It outlines how the benefits of the retirement plan should be divided between the ex-spouses.
 The QDRO is often used for qualified defined benefit and contribution plans.
 These include the SEPs (Simplified Employee Pension Plans) 457s and 403(b) s.

 Methods of Distribution